 The primary color wheels let you adjust balance and brightness in overlapping tonal ranges called lift, gamma and gain (also known as shadows, midtones and highlights).
 The offset wheel adjusts the whole image.

-The bottom of the primary palette contains incredibly powerful primary adjustment controls that let you quickly adjust image contrast, saturation, hue, temperature, tint, midtone detail, color boost shadows, highlights and more.
+The primary palette contains incredibly powerful primary adjustment controls that let you quickly adjust image contrast, saturation, hue, temperature, tint, midtone detail, color boost shadows, highlights and more.
 They’re an indispensable set of creative tools that you’ll use every day!
 For example, midtone detail lets you adjust contrast in areas with high edge detail to increase or decrease image definition or sharpness.
 Color boost, also referred to as vibrance, intelligently adjusts areas of an image with low saturation, resulting in a subtle and more natural looking increase of color.
 Whatever your grading experience, these tools will help you quickly produce amazing results!

 The primary bars are an alternative to the primary wheels that allow for more subtle changes to individual color channels and luminance.
 They’re great when you need to make minor adjustments to color and balance.